Skip to main content

 Pokhara Exploration

-Begin your day early with a drive to Sarangkot, one of the most renowned viewpoints in Nepal.
+Start early today with a drive to Sarangkot, one of the most renowned viewpoints in Nepal.
 From the hilltop, watch the sun rise over the majestic Annapurna and Dhaulagiri ranges, illuminating Machhapuchhre (Fishtail) with golden light.

 After sunrise, visit the Bindhyabasini Temple, one of Pokhara’s oldest religious sites dedicated to the goddess Bhagwati.
 The temple sits atop a hill and offers sweeping views of the city and mountains.
 You may witness morning rituals and observe local devotees engaged in traditional worship.